NeuralVFX/unreal-omnidirectional-stereo-camera/README.md

 This plugin adds a new Camera Class to Unreal which can be used to render Omnidirectional Stereo Images.

 ## About
-- Rathen than output full images directly, this outputs the array of images plus a TXT file required to make a smoooth stich using "PTStitcher" or "PTMender", similar to what Ansel does behind the scenes.
+- Rathen than output full images directly, this outputs the array of images plus a TXT file required to stich using "PTStitcher" or "PTMender", similar to what Ansel does behind the scenes.

 - This automatically takes the rotation of the camera into account